simscape/Renewable-Energy-Integration-Simscape/README.md

 ## 🌍 Overview

-This repository provides **Simscape-based workflows** for modeling, simulation, and stability assessment of renewable energy systems.
+This repository provides Simscape-based workflows for modeling, simulation, and stability assessment of renewable energy systems.
 It enables:

-- Study of **high IBR penetration** and grid stability
+- Study of high IBR penetration and grid stability
 - Comparison of **grid-forming (GFM) vs. grid-following (GFL)** controls
-- Evaluation of compliance with **IEEE 2800, IRE, and national codes**
+- Evaluation of compliance with **IEEE 2800, IRE, and national grid codes**
-- Assessment of **fault ride-through (FRT), frequency/voltage support, GFM control for Off shore wind with HVDC**
+- Assessment of **fault ride-through (FRT), frequency/voltage support, GFM control for Offshore wind with HVDC**
 - **Impedance/admittance scanning** for oscillation and stability studies

 ---